agiliq/building-api-django/docs/access-control.rst

 Authentication scheme setup
 -----------------------------

 With Django Rest Framework, we can set up a default authentication scheme which is applied to all views using :code:`DEFAULT_AUTHENTICATION_CLASSES`.
-We will use the token authentication in this tutorial.
+We will use token authentication in this tutorial.
 In your settings.py, add this.

 .. code-block:: python